Rock Radio Heaven (H-I)

 Died: February 24, 2001

 Notes: Named Performer of the Year by the British Columbia Association of Broadcasters in 2000.
 Spent 24 years at CKNW hosting the "Road Show" afternoon program.
 Died of cancer (he did his last show at CKBD just two days before he died).
-His close friend and fellow deejay Darryl B. passed away of a stroke three days after Honey's passing.
+His close friend and fellow deejay Daryl B. passed away of a stroke three days after Honey's passing.

 SANDY HOYT

-Born: 1939, New Glasgow, N.S.
+Born: 1939, New Glasgow, Nova Scotia

-Died: August 5, 2002, Picton, Ont.
+Died: August 5, 2002, Picton, Ontario

 Also known as: That Nice Man on the Radio